-8 Tips to Win Back Your Lapsed Donors
+6 Steps to Win Back Your Lapsed Donors

-Have you ever heard the adage that it’s easier to keep your current customers than find new ones?
 The same principle can be applied to nonprofits and their donors; securing new contributors is challenging, but it’s less difficult to retain donors who are already engaged and contributing.

-However, nonprofits frequently struggle with donor retention.
 Recent data found that donor retention was down by around 4.2%, alongside an overall decrease in total donor numbers.
 In short, nonprofits aren’t making up for lost donors by bringing in new ones.

 It’s more important than ever to keep the donors you already have, as well as identifying your lapsed donors so you can attempt to win them back.
 The good news is that it’s possible to retain those donors with a few robust strategies in place.